johndpope/sd-modifier-helper/README.md

 Just drop the files in `./inputs`.
 Their file name will be their prompt as well.

+## Custom Modifiers

+Modifiers are loaded from `./modifiers.json'.

 ## Customize Outputs

 No :(